npm/npm/doc/cli/npm-update.md

 If no package name is specified, all packages in the specified location (global or local) will be updated.

+## WARNING

+By design, this command does **NOT** respect semantic versioning.
+Running `npm update` may break the current package by upgrading to incompatible newer versions of dependencies.

+Running `npm update -g` may break all globally installed packages, including npm itself.

 ## SEE ALSO

 * npm-install(1)